 Open and closing dates

-Applications are now closed for 2017 and will next open in the third week of February 2018.
+Applications are closed and will next open in late February 2019.
 Applicants can expect to receive an emailed outcome in April.
 Shortlisted applicants will be contacted in April with the audition details.

 Criteria and eligibility